Celebrating Colin Ennor – Ten Years of Transforming People’s Lives

 Last week, Orange and some of our dearest friends, colleagues and customers celebrated ten years of service for our extraordinary event director Colin Ennor.
 For ten years, he has lead the industry in New Zealand, all while remaining a fantastic, warm, humble and decent human being.

-By David Hayward, Former Relationship Director, Orange Productions.
+By David Hayward, Former Relationship Director, I Want Orange.

 In the beginning